-Imagine needing your sunglasses one minute, but then you drive into a white wall of wind-driven snow the next minute and can barely see the car in front of you.
-That's what it's like to be caught in a snow squall on the highway.
+Imagine needing your sunglasses one minute, but then you drive into a white wall of wind-driven snow the next and can barely see the car in front of you.
+That's what it's like to be caught in a snow squall on a highway.

 As roads quickly become snow-covered, it's especially difficult for vehicles to come to a stop during a snow squall.
 Visibility can drop to one-quarter mile or less, so you might not see another vehicle in front of you until it's too late.

 In March 2022, an intense snow squall caused a 50-plus vehicle pileup in Schuylkill County, Pennsylvania, where six people lost their lives and two-dozen others were injured.

 - Image 4 of 4

 "We often see that commercial trucks such as semis are some of the biggest vehicles that take the longest to stop, and as a result, you can have passenger vehicles that have zero chance whatsoever," Banghoff said.
 "In fact, a lot of the deaths occur because of the combination of all the pileups that occur in these really unfortunate events."

 There is no safe place on a highway during a snow squall, the NWS says.
 That's because even if you pull off onto the shoulder, vehicles can still hit you if other drivers lose control and slide off the road.

 The NWS issues Snow Squall Warnings to encourage drivers to delay travel until the snow squall has passed, or for those already on the road, to exit the highway at the first possible opportunity so that you're not on the road during these extremely dangerous winter driving conditions.